 A final crucial aspect in supplier consolidation is overcoming stakeholder reluctance to change by involving them early on in the consolidation process to avoid surprises, and continuous stakeholder education on the organizational benefits of consolidation.
 Overall, top-down communication is key so that these initiatives are not perceived as a “procurement” project but rather as a strategic business initiative.

 Taking all these factors into consideration, are YOU making the right decisions with respect to your outsourcing portfolio strategies?
-We are looking at service provider portfolio decisions in outsourced services categories.
-Take our study on Portfolio Strategy in Outsourcing to find out more.
+If you would like to discuss your portfolio strategy with our analysts, reach out to [email protected] or [email protected].